kevinraphael95/kisuke/README.md

 # bleach-discord-bot-test
-bleach discord bot test,
-codé avec chat gpt
+just trying to make a discord bot with the theme of the manga bleach, for fun